 When I came up with the idea for Creative Boom, my husband Tom was hugely supportive and got me up and running on Wordpress with an affordable magazine theme.
 It wasn't until a few years later that we began to design and build something bespoke.
 And we've continued to invest since then, finding new ways to improve and grow.

 One thing I will say is to keep things simple and straightforward.
 Know your audience and your purpose.
 Don't try and do too much.
-Keep it really niche and targeted.
-This focused approach will save you time and money in the long run.
+Keep it niche, as a focused approach will save you time and money in the long run.

 What has been worth the money?
-Design, definitely.
+Design.
 Purchasing the '.com' for Creative Boom was expensive but lucrative.
 And investing in SEO.

 2. Have faith in your idea, even when no one else believes in it